 - Completion of specific continuing education related to the specialty.

-If your situation is very specific to one area of law, a board certified attorney may be a better avenue for a concise resolution of your case.
-However, if your situation involves an on overlap of multiple areas like family, criminal, and probate, you may want a general practitioner instead.
+If your situation is very specific to one area of law, the abilities of a board-certified attorney may be a better avenue for a concise resolution and a positive outcome of your case.
+However, if your situation involves an overlap of multiple areas like family, criminal matters, and probate, you may want a general practitioner instead.
 Because they are used to handling overlapping issues, a general practitioner may be able to give you a broader picture of the options and consequences you are dealing with.

-In addition, if you have regular legal issues such as those that sometimes plague small businesses, you may find that a general practitioner who can help in all the areas may get to know you and your business better than a new lawyer every time you have some sort of problem.
+In addition, for people who have regular legal issues such as those that sometimes plague small businesses, you may find that a general practitioner who can help in all the areas may get to know you and your business better than a new lawyer looking at an unfamiliar matter every time you have some sort of problem.
 Keep in mind that a general practice lawyer (or any lawyer for that matter) has a responsibility to seek assistance from lawyers of a certain specialty where such specialization is needed.
 Your general practitioner will be in a position to assist and manage and call in expert assistance whenever and whatever may come your way.

-Regardless of whether you select an attorney who is in general practice or one who is board certified, you should double check their credentials on your state bar website.
-Many states will now provide on-line access to former complaints against attorneys.
-You can also verify any state board certifications or practice areas that will be the most helpful to your situation.
+Regardless of whether you select an attorney who is in general practice or one who is board certified, you should double-check their credentials on your state bar website.
+Many states will now provide online access to former complaints against attorneys.
+You can also verify any state board certifications or specialties that will be the most helpful to your situation.